-At the completion of the divorce mediation process, Long Island couples need to decide whether to get a legal separation or go for divorce right away.
+At the completion of the divorce mediation process, Long Island and New York couples need to decide whether to get a legal separation or go for divorce right away.

 There are advantages to living under the terms of a separation agreement.
 First, a spouse can remain covered under the other spouse’s health insurance.
 Once divorced, the uncovered spouse is entitled only to the other spouse’s COBRA benefits or the uncovered spouse must obtain their own health insurance.
 Another advantage is that the couple can continue filing joint tax returns.
 Once divorced, each person must file separately.
 It is a good idea to speak with your accountant to decide what is best for each you.